heremaps/naksha/docs/JBON.md

 Reserved for further objects.

 ## Why not CBOR
 This section explains why [CBOR](https://www.rfc-editor.org/rfc/rfc8949.html) was not selected.
 The formats are similar in many points, when you read the two specification.
-So, why do something bew?
+So, why do something new?
 The major two difference between them are:

 ### Size
 **JBON** supports de-duplication, especially for strings, which decreases the size of the data.
 Compared to **CBOR**, which actually increases the size of data and just makes it binary readable, when compared to a JSON. **JBON** not only allows to de-duplicate strings out of the box, it as well allows to de-duplicate complete objects.

 Specifically the **text** type does actually allow to de-duplicate parts of a string and is very beneficial (for example in compressing **URN**s), where encoders may simply use the common prefix from a global dictionary.
+For example the string `urn:here::here:Topology:58626681` can be encoded (using a good encoder) as:

+- text lead-in (1 byte)
+- text size (1 byte)
+- string-reference into global dictionary for `urn:here::here:Topology:` (2-3 byte)
+- the value `58626681` (8 byte)

+This result in a total of 12 to 13 byte for a 32 character UTF-8 encoded string (compression around 60%).
+In other words, it saves 19 byte per feature, which means for 100 million features of this type we need instead of 2.98gb of storage only 1.21gb.
+This is only one value.

+Generally, every byte we save, decreases the topology data size by around 95mb, while at the same time allows to use the data without any need to decompress or decode them, we can just seek into the data.

 ### Default Values
-**JBON** supports default values using global dictionaries. **CBOR** does not, therefore, you need additional knowledge not being integral part of the format.
-For example, lets look at the MOM (Map Object Model) for topologies:
+**JBON** supports default values using global dictionaries. **CBOR** does not, therefore you need additional knowledge not being integral part of the format.
+For example, lets look at the following snippet from a MOM (Map Object Model) topology:

 ```json
 {